gjorquera/Gaston.Life/content/books/how-to-take-smart-notes.md

 No intellectual work ever starts from scratch.
-It always starts with information stored somewhere used as a starting point, which is then transformed multiple times until it's final form.
+It always starts with information stored somewhere used as a starting point, which is then transformed multiple times until its final form.

-At the very least, you start with the information already in your head or the information obtained after a research.
+At the very least, you start with the information already in your head or the information obtained after doing research.

 Innovation and paradigm shifts are usually the consequence of many small steps in the right direction rather than one big idea.